dorotaak5/LearningGit/README.md

 You should have to do these things only once on any given computer; they’ll stick around between upgrades.
 You can also change them at any time by running through the commands again.

-git config --global user.name "Herman Soto" git config --global user.email "hermansoto@me.com" git config --global push.default matching git config --global alias.co checkout
+git config --global user.name "john doe" git config --global user.email "johndoe@example.com" git config --global push.default matching git config --global alias.co checkout